doonfrs/claim-back-space-from-thin-provisioned-esxi-7-vmware/README.md

 # Claim back storage from thin provisioned disk on esxi 7 vmware
+## Please give this repo a star ⭐ if you found the script useful.

 ## ssh login to your virtual machine
 ```sh